Art as Liberation: How a Viennese Psychiatric Institute Became a Sanctuary for Creativity

 Art and mental illness have always intersected.
 Perhaps the best example is Vincent Van Gogh, whose psychologically charged work reflected his inner demons.
 Most of us are familiar with the story of Van Gogh cutting off part of his ear.

-You may not know that he did it in response to feeling abandoned by Gaugin, whom Van Gogh had invited to start an artist colony in France.
+You may not know that he did it in response to feeling abandoned by Gauguin, whom Van Gogh had invited to start an artist colony in France.
 Initially idyllic, Gaugin and Van Gogh lived and worked side by side in a little yellow house in Arles, France.
-His friend's erratic behavior soon troubled Gaugin and he announced he was leaving.
+His friend's erratic behavior soon troubled Gauguin, and he announced he was leaving.

-The threat of his friend's imminent departure perhaps triggered in Van Gogh a deep agony, and he reacted by severing a part of himself.
+The threat of his friend's imminent departure perhaps triggered a deep agony in Van Gogh, and he reacted by severing a part of himself.

 Ear in hand, Van Gogh walked to his local brothel and asked a young woman to keep it safe for him.
 He remembered nothing of the incident, and while his friendship with Gaugin remained somewhat intact, it was never the same.